How I Built ShipDauRoi and Reached Top 50 on the App Store

 Getting the First 100 Users

-• Facebook groups — I posted in local business groups in Ho Chi Minh City.
-Shop owners were my target audience, and they lived on Facebook.
+- Facebook groups: I posted in local business groups in Ho Chi Minh City, where shop owners already were.

 The Traction